plantuml/plantuml-eclipse/plantuml4eclipse/releng/net.sourceforge.plantuml.parent/README.md

 ### Release new PlantUML library version

 This is done completely automatically.
-As soon as a new PlantUML library version is released, the GitHub workflow `.github/workflows/release-plantuml-lib.yml` is triggered.
+As soon as a new PlantUML library version is released, the GitHub workflow `.github/workflows/release-plantuml-lib.yml` is triggered on the git branch *main*.
-That worklfow builds a new version of the net.sourceforge.plantuml.library plug-in, the corresponding Eclipse feature, and the corresponding Eclipse update site (p2 repository).
+That worklfow builds a new version of the `net.sourceforge.plantuml.library` plug-in, the corresponding Eclipse feature, and the corresponding Eclipse update site (p2 repository).
 After building the Eclipse projects, the workflow adds the new version to the composite update site (see `composite-repository`) and commits the changes to this repository's GitHub pages (git branch *gh-pages*).
 This way, the changes to the update site are published.